scalabli/quo/docs/api.rst

 ----------------

-See :doc:`/shell-completion` for information about enabling and customizing Click's shell completion system.
+See :doc:`/shell-completion` for information about enabling and customizing Quo's shell completion system.

-.. currentmodule:: click.shell_completion
+.. currentmodule:: quo.shell_completion

 .. autoclass:: CompletionItem